synthdude/CM2Saas/README.md

-# Leveraging Qlik CLI for CM to Saas migration

 ## Introduction

 Migration of Qlik Sense content from Client Managed Qlik Sense on Windows (CM), to a Qlik Sense Saas tenant can be a very time-consuming and laborous task, as well as error prone.
 We aim to greatly simplify this movement of content, by leveraging the powerful Qlik-Cli command-line tool.